AdguardTeam/CodeGuidelines/Go/Go.md

 ##  <a href="#code" id="code" name="code">Code</a>

  *  <a href="#li-651fcd50" id="li-651fcd50" name="li-651fcd50">§</a>
     Add context to errors but avoid duplication.
-For example, `os.Open` alwyas adds the path to its error, so this is redundant:
+For example, `os.Open` always adds the path to its error, so this is redundant:

     ```go